Gerald A. DeBoer

 Research completed by a team of researchers from the University of Wyoming and the USDA National Wildlife Research Center built a similar scenario: eight raccoons were put in a room with a pitcher of water and pebbles.
 Atop the water, the researchers floated a whole bunch of marshmallows.
 In order to reach the marshmallows, the raccoons would have to figure out how to raise the water level.
 (FYI: The marshmallows were not Peeps—which plenty of people hate for many reasons.)

 After some human tutoring (the researchers placed the pebbles on the rim of the pitcher), four of the eight little furry bandits were able to eat the marshmallows.
 Two of the raccoons were able to replicate the results in a second trial without the pebbles balanced on the rim.
 One raccoon had no regard for science and tipped over the pitcher to get the marshmallows.
+Maybe that’s why raccoons are one of the 8 smartest animals on Earth.

 In later tests, the raccoons were given both larger stones and more massive objects but were unable to get the marshmallows.
 It’s theorized that they didn’t understand the fundamentals of the problem itself, but might have just created an association.
 Pavlov’s dog associated a bell with treats, raccoons associated small pebbles with marshmallows.

 So now you have every reason to incorporate “if you put enough raccoons in a room, you can get marshmallows,” into your vocabulary.
 (Interested in some more animal-related puzzles?
 Try and find this turtle among the lily pads or the snake in this photo.)
+These printable crossword puzzles will test your smarts.

 [Source: IFL Science]